JGiles03/Project-Delta/planning/ideas.md

 ## Stretch Goals
-#### - AI implemenation - We would use a chatbot to help plan itineraries based on input from the user and results from the api.
+- AI implemenation - We would use a chatbot to help plan itineraries based on input from the user and results from the api.
 Culminate that into a structured output.
+- Car service - so you don't have to leave your car with young child inside
 ## Technologies